graycoreio/daffodil/libs/design/sidebar/README.md

 # Sidebar
-Sidebar is a component used to display additional information alongside a page.
+A sidebar is a component used to display additional information alongside a page.

 ## Overview
-Sidebars are commonly used for navigation but are flexible enough to display any type of content.
-They include optional header and footer components with minimal styling.
-They can be fixed or collapsible and support multiple modes and positions.
+Sidebars provide a flexible way to display additional content alongside the main page content.
+While commonly used for navigation, they can accommodate any type of content.
+Sidebars support multiple display modes, positions, and include optional header and footer components with minimal styling.

 <design-land-example-viewer-container example="basic-sidebar"></design-land-example-viewer-container>

+## Best practices

+**When to use**
+- Creating navigation menus
+- Displaying supplementary information related to the main content
+- Providing contextual tools or controls for the current view

 ## Usage